+Because of a change in the New York Stock Exchange rules, we note that, unlike at previous annual meetings, your broker will NOT be able to vote your shares with respect to the election of directors if you have not provided specific directions.
+As such, we strongly encourage you to submit your proxy card and exercise your right to vote as a stockholder.
 Your vote is important.
-To be sure that your vote counts and to assure a quorum, please submit your vote promptly whether or not you plan to attend the meeting.
+To be sure that your vote counts, and to assure a quorum, please submit your vote promptly whether or not you plan to attend the meeting.
 You can revoke a proxy prior to its exercise at the meeting by following the instructions in the accompanying Proxy Statement.

 Our stockholders have a choice of voting on the Internet, by telephone or by mailing a traditional proxy card.
 If you are a stockholder of record and you plan to attend the meeting, please mark the appropriate box on your proxy card or use the alternative Internet or telephone voting options in accordance with the voting instructions you have received.
 If you vote by telephone or on the Internet, you do not need to return your proxy card.
 If your shares are held by a bank, broker or other intermediary and you plan to attend, please send written notification to our Investor Relations Department, 1803 Gears Road, Houston, Texas 77067, and enclose evidence of your ownership (such as a letter from the bank, broker or intermediary confirming your ownership or a bank or brokerage firm account statement).
 The names of all those indicating they plan to attend the Annual Meeting of Stockholders will be placed on an admission list held at the registration desk at the entrance to the meeting.
 Stockholders may help us reduce printing and mailing costs by opting to receive future proxy materials by e-mail.
-Information about how to do this is included in the accompanying Proxy Statement.
+Information about how to do this is included in your Proxy Card accompanying this Proxy Statement.